 Whether it’s a children’s bedroom, your home office, the attic, garage or basement, every home has areas that always seem to collect clutter.
 And while most people do take care of their home by hiring Leading Edge Plumber Services and the best roof repair experts to fix the house, its these room with such clutters which get neglected.
-Tired fighting the piles of clutter in their homes, many homeowners will resolve to de-clutter and be better organized in 2013.
-Trouble is many homeowners will rush to the store to buy storage containers and end 2013 with the same clutter they had at the end of 2012.
+Tired fighting the piles of clutter in their homes, many homeowners will resolve to de-clutter and be better organized in the new year.
+Trouble is many homeowners will rush to the store to buy storage containers and end the new year with the same clutter they had at the end of the last year.
 Follow these home organization strategies so you can clear your home of its existing clutter and keep it from coming back.

 A place for everything.
 One of the main reasons why for clutter piling up is not having a designated storage place or “home” for the item.
 It helps to store an item in the same room where it’s used because it’s more likely to get put away when you’re done.
 Storing similar items together and in a place that’s easy to access is essential, especially for frequently used items.
 If you need to move a toaster on a high shelf in order to put away a frequently used bowl, odds are you and your family members aren’t going to put the bowl away very often.